 To comply with the instructions of Qatar Financial Markets Authority, the Company implemented a 10 for 1 share split i.e. 10 new shares with a par value of QR.
 1 each were exchanged for 1 old share with a par value of QR.
 10 each.
-The Company obtained its shareholders' approval Presented in the consolidated statement of financial at the Company's Extraordinary General Assembly held on position as follows: 24 March 2019.
+The Company obtained its shareholders' approval at the Company's Extraordinary General Assembly held on 24 March 2019.
 The share split was approved by Ministry of Economy and Commerce together with the approval of the amended Articles of Association.
 The listing of the new shares on Qatar Exchange was effective from 18 June 2019.